 - Drug abuse

 - Family history of heart disease

 - Certain over-the-counter and prescription medications, dietary supplements, and herbal remedies

 Monitoring and Treating Arrhythmias and Heart Disease

 Effectively treating any existing heart disorder is the best way to prevent it from becoming worse.

 - Understand how some health conditions may increase the risk of abnormal heart rhythms.

 - Learn about heart disorders, tests, and treatment options, and talk to your doctor or other health care provider.

 - Find out if your heart's electrical system and its ability to pump blood have been affected by heart muscle damage from a heart attack or another cause.

-- Learn the importance of an ejection fraction (EF), which measures the pumping function of the heart.
-EF is a measure of the proportion, or fraction, of blood the heart pumps out with each beat.
+- Learn the importance of the ejection fraction (EF), which measures the pumping function of the heart.
+EF is a measure of the proportion, or fraction, of blood the heart pumps out with each beat .
+(Normal is about 50-70%.)
 An abnormally low EF is the single most important factor in predicting the risk of sudden cardiac death (dying from an abnormal heart rhythm).